dexie/dexie-website/docs/Typescript.md

 import Dexie, { type EntityTable } from 'dexie';

 interface Friend {
-  id: number; // This prop will be primary key (see below)
+  id: number; // This prop will be used as primary key (see below)
   name: string;
   age: number;
 }